spatie/laravel-feed/README.md

 Route::feeds();
 ```

-This will register a route `/feed` in your application.
-If you want to use a different URL, you can pass a string as a first argument of the macro.
-The string will be used as a URL for your feed.
+Optionally, you can pass a string as a first argument of the macro.
+The string will be used as a a URL prefix for all configured feeds.

 Next, you must publish the config file: